On this page:

 Latin Honor cords for the 2019 Spring (May) commencement will be available April 15, 2019, in the Student Union Administrative Office (210 Student Union).

 Latin Honors are based on meeting the minimum honors grade point average requirements for work attempted at Wright State University and for all college work attempted as of the end of the term in which the student graduates (that is, by the day on which term grades are due).
 In calculating cumulative grade point averages for honors, only the first grade earned for a course will be counted.
 To be eligible for academic honors at graduation, students must have earned at least 30 semester hours at Wright State University.
 Please keep in mind that transfer credits from other colleges and universities are also used to calculate the grade point average in determining Latin Honors.

 Every effort has been made to ensure the accuracy of the printed program with respect to degrees awarded and honors conferred.
 The honors indicated in the program are based upon the student’s grade point average at the end of the semester preceding the semester of graduation.
 The appearance of a name in the list of degree candidates is not to be regarded as conclusive since some final grades are not submitted until after commencement.
 The student’s permanent academic record (transcript) is the official record.

 Students who have successfully completed one of the curricular tracks in the University Honors Program will receive an Honors medallion.
-Please contact the Honors Program for more information on the medallion.
+Please contact email@example.com for more information on the medallion.